friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/lighting/sunriseLight.md

     ```
 ---

-ADD CORRECT LINK
-Find the original shader code [here](../../../shaders/lighting/lighting_functions.md).
+Find the original shader code [here](../../../shaders/lighting/Sunrise.md).
 This basis was adapted to be compatible with Unity's workflow and to allow it to be modifyable within the framework.